-Regardless of how content is filtered or blocked, you can almost always get the information you need by using tools usually work by diverting your computer, so that it bypasses the machines conducting the censorship.
+Regardless of how content is filtered or blocked, you can almost always get the information you need by using a circumvention tool.
+Circumvention tools usually work by diverting your web or other traffic through another computer, so that it bypasses the machines conducting the censorship.
 An intermediary service through which you channel your communications in this process is called a proxy.